tinylog-org/website/content/documentation/configuration.md

 ## Writers

 Writers are used to output log entries.
-By default, tinylog outputs all log entries to the console if no writers are explicitly configured.
-A writer can be configured via the property `writer`.
+By default, if no writers are configured, tinylog outputs all log entries on the JVM to the console and on Android to Logcat.
+However, a writer can be configured explicitly via the property `writer`.

 Example: